Katie-Swinea/Spring2024-Paper-Wad-Interceptor/README.md

 ### Recognitions

-The team wants to acknowledge the contributions of the partnered Mecahanical Engineering team.
+The team wants to acknowledge the contributions of the partnered Mechanical Engineering team.
 The team consists of: Ishak Lamei, Samuel Rainey, Steven
 Tucker, and Austin Williams.

 ## Repo Organization